The Christian Life of Pursuit

 Teaching Nations All that Jesus Commanded

 When we ask a question about what something means, it’s often good to start with what it doesn’t mean.
 Depending on your baptistic convictions, Jesus wasn’t telling us to either sprinkle water over an entire country, or cover the entire nation in water.
 I think we can look at this both from a Presbyterian and Baptist perspective.
 For the former, baptism is a sign and seal of the covenant, of God’s promise to His people to save them from their sins (Matt.
-2:21).
+1:21).
 In other words, baptism is a sacrament primarily about God’s faithfulness to which we are responding.
 For Baptists, it’s primarily about our confession of faith, a sign proclaiming to the world our trust in Christ as our savior.
 Let’s see how we can apply these to nations.

 Both kinds of baptism require a confession, although Presbyterians believe the covenant community includes infants and children whose parents act as covenantal representatives for their children.
 They primarily confess God’s covenant faithfulness, while Baptists confess their faith in God’s saving work in Christ.
 Nations cannot be sprinkled or immersed in water, but the people in those nations can be, and the primary ethos of those nations, both culturally and in their governance, can confess God’s covenant faithfulness, and Christ as Savior and Lord.
 Even in complete heresy now, Great Britian confessed exactly these things when King Charles was coronated in 2023.
 The British Isles have been confessedly Christian for over a thousand years until the god of secularism seduced them after World War II.
 Now it’s just words, traditions.

 So nations are baptized when the nation, it’s worldview and value system, reflects Christianity as the aspirational guiding system of the country.
-America was seen by its people for most of its history as a baptized confessionally Christian nation, even if the founders did not expressly state that in our founding document, the Constitution; they should have.
+America was seen by its people for most of its history as a baptized confessionally Christian nation, even if the founders did not expressly state that in our founding document, the Constitution—they should have.
 Unfortunately, the secular strain of the Enlightenment had infected the thinking of many of the founders, and we got almost as good as it could have been.
 Of course, a baptized Christian nation must have a lot of baptized Christians, although it does not have to be a majority.
 I’ll explain why in a moment, but this quote from a book I’m currently reading, The Cousin’s War by Kevin Phillips, tells us just how religious, i.e., Christian, the colonies were in the run-up to the Revolution:

 More material was printed in mid-eighteenth-century America about religion than about political science, history, and law combined, and even as the Revolution approached, devotional books outnumbered any single group.

 Robert Curry in his book, Common Sense Nation says, “the Great Awakening prepared the way for the American Revolution in too many ways to be counted.”
-America was a Christian nation because it had many Christians who gook their faith seriously.
+America was a Christian nation because it had many Christians who took their faith seriously.
 And it wasn’t just laymen.
 I have a book called, Political Sermons of the American Founding Era, 1730-1805, and it clocks in at 1596 pages!
 Pietism had yet to fully infect American Christianity as it would in the later 19th and 20th century, and Christians from every walk of life, including church leaders, believed their faith applied to every square inch of reality, including how they were governed.
 This affected not only Christians, but nominal Christians and those who didn’t embrace the Christian faith at all.

 The Christian Plausibility Structure of a Nation